The Task

 S-Inhibition Heads are active at the END position (where the model produces its prediction).
 They attend to the S2 position (the second mention of the repeated name).
 Their function is to modify the queries of downstream Name Mover Heads so that Name Movers attend away from the duplicated name.

 The mechanism works through the residual stream.
-S-Inhibition Heads write to the residual stream at the END position.
-Name Mover Heads read their queries from the same residual stream.
-The S-Inhibition output shifts the query vector so that the Name Mover's QK dot product with the duplicated name decreases:
+S-Inhibition Heads write at the END position, and Name Mover Heads form their queries from the updated state.
+With a row-vector convention:

 Pause and think: Why S-Inhibition works at the END position